nidpez/dod_thesis/README.md

 + Sprite component manager.
 + Beginnings of debug shape renderer.
 + Logging system.
-+ Custom assertions that can log a message on failure.
++ Custom assertions, and validation macros.

 At this point this is all it can do: